Planting calendar

 Next 2 weeks

-- Monitor soil moisture closely in containers
+- Monitor soil moisture closely, especially in containers

-- Fertilize established plants with balanced fertilizer
+- Fertilize warm-season crops with balanced fertilizer

-- Thin seedlings in direct-sown crops
+- Thin seedlings to avoid overcrowding

 FAQs